KL13NT/courseware-as-code-action/docs/usage.md

 file, or creating new files) and commit the changes the courseware-as-code-action will start off and provide you with a working GitHub Pages website.

+> The template repository has example articles explaining how to do a several
+> things, such as using LaTeX, embedding YouTube videos, and how to use
+> Markdown.

 You can change course name, code, and other variables through the `cac.config.json` file present in the repository.
 Change any of the values and